willemt/dogebox/protocol/one-folder.rst

 5. Transmitting Bittorrent pieces
 =================================
-All messages are sent using the Bittorrent protocol with some specific one-folder extensions.
+All messages are sent using the Bittorrent protocol with some specific OFP extensions.

 These extensions are below: